 What to Know About Federal Family Education Loan (FFEL) Program Loans

-Many recent student loan relief measures—such as the income-driven repayment (IDR) account adjustment and the COVID-19 payment pause—have specific exceptions or requirements for FFEL Program loans.
+Many student loan relief measures—such as the income-driven repayment (IDR) account adjustment and Public Service Loan Forgiveness (PSLF)—have specific exceptions or requirements for FFEL Program loans.
 But what are FFEL Program loans, and what should you do if you have one?
 This article will help you understand your options.

 What is a FFEL Program loan?